 I’m sitting on a bench at a train station.
 It is a beautiful English summer day.
 There is a sign on the wall that says: All trains cancelled.

-Macey is holding my hand, and she’s telling me it’s going to be alright.
-I’m not sure what she means by that, but I’m trying to say to her that we need to drive to my brother’s house.
+Macey is holding my hand, and she’s telling me it will be alright.
+I’m not sure what she means by that, but I’m trying to tell her we must drive to my brother’s house.
 Macey isn’t listening anymore.
 She is looking at her phone, so I try to tell Gordon Ramsay instead.

 Terrified, I wipe the sweat from my forehead and start chopping onions while peeking out into the restaurant.
 There is a crowd of people standing around.
 I see the flashing lights of an ambulance outside.